tRPC vs GraphQL (2026)

 - tRPC is smaller — ~45KB vs GraphQL-js ~80KB + client + codegen overhead

-Every API has a contract: "this endpoint accepts X and returns Y." The challenge is keeping that contract in sync between server and client.
-Before tRPC and modern GraphQL tooling:
+Every API has a contract: "this endpoint accepts X and returns Y." The challenge is keeping that contract in sync between server and client as your application evolves.
+Before tRPC and modern GraphQL tooling, the disconnect was invisible until production:

 // The old world: REST without contract enforcement